cwmaloney/farmsteadLightsWebhook/README.md

-# This is the webhooks service for Farmstead Lights chatbot.
+# Farmstead Lights Webhook

-This is a the webhooks for the Holiday Lights Dialogflow chatbot.
+This is a the web hook for the Holiday Lights Dialogflow chatbot.

 ### References: